getting it just right

 jane iredale sunscreen products have always had excellent UVA and UVB protection and pass the new US FDA final sunscreen rule “Broad Spectrum” test which measures a product’s UVA protection in relation to its UVB protection.

-Only sunscreen products that pass the Broad Spectrum test and have an SPF of greater than 15 may be labeled “Broad Spectrum” and make the additional use claims: “decreases the risk of skin cancer and early skin ageing if used as directed with other sun protection measures.”
+Only sunscreen products that pass the Broad Spectrum test and have an SPF of greater than 15 may be labeled “Broad Spectrum” and make the additional use claims: “decreases the risk of skin cancer and early skin aging if used as directed with other sun protection measures.”

 jane iredale sunscreen products have also been tested for their water resistancy pursuant to the new final rule which only allows “Water Resistance” claims if the sunscreen remains effective for 40 or 80 minutes while swimming or sweating.
 The new testing techniques have resulted in a 40-minute designation for all of our sunscreen products.